digitalocean/navigators-guide/book/01-intro/ch03-lab-env-setup.md

 We'll be using Terraform to *create* our infrastructure — that is, creating Droplets, Floating IPs, Firewalls, Block Storage Volumes, and DigitalOcean Load Balancers — but we won't be using it to *configure* those resources.
 That's where Ansible comes in.

 <!-- TODO: refine suggestions -->
-If you'd really like to dig more into the details and learn more about Terraform, we recommend the book [_Terraform up and running_](https://www.terraformupandrunning.com/).
+If you'd really like to dig more into the details and learn more about Terraform, we recommend the book [_Terraform: Up & Running _](https://www.terraformupandrunning.com/) by Yevgeniy Brikman.

 #### Ansible